Museum’s Authors Series Programs Bring Latest Baseball Stories to Cooperstown

 Lectures, Book Signings Held Throughout the Summer at Hall of Fame’s Bullpen Theater

-The Authors Series programs are held in the Museum’s Bullpen Theater at 1 p.m. and are included with Museum admission.
+Unless otherwise noted, the Authors Series programs are held in the Museum’s Bullpen Theater at 1 p.m. and are included with Museum admission.

-Authors will discuss their work and take questions from the audience in the theater program, then sign copies of their books for fans in the Atrium.
+Authors will discuss their work and take questions from the audience in the program, then sign copies of their books for fans in the Atrium.
 Seating in the Bullpen Theater is available on a first-come, first-served basis.

 The schedule for the summer includes: